Study Permits

 When to apply

-Once you have accepted your Âé¶¹ÊÓÆµ offer to study and have paid your deposit, you will receive a PAL and can then start the process of .
+Once you have accepted your Âé¶¹ÊÓÆµ offer and have paid your deposit, you will receive the LOA and PAL and can then start the process of .

 How to apply